25 Winter Activities to Enjoy at Lake Louise

 How to Get to Lake Louise in Winter?

-My other favorite times are during the Christmas holiday season when people are cheerily ice skating on Lake Louise, and there are plenty of activities happening around the Chateau.
+My other favorite times are during the Christmas holiday season, when people cheerily ice skate on Lake Louise and there are plenty of activities happening around the Chateau.

 The last is during the Ice Magic Festival in January, simply because there are so many impressive ice sculptures in such a beautiful setting.